richaparande/movie-review-sentiment-analysis/README.md

 # movie-review-sentiment-analysis

-Sentiment analysis classifier for movie reviews, which can take a piece of movie review as input and predicts its overall sentiment (positive or negative).<br />
+Sentiment analysis classifier for movie reviews, which takes a piece of movie review as input and predicts its overall sentiment (positive or negative).<br />
 <br />
 Dataset: Collection of 40,000 movie reviews with sentiment labels<br />
 Files included: Code for developing and training my model (train.ipynb), saved model (trained_model.pickle), code for testing the trained model on unseen data (test.ipynb).<br />